-- demonstrate a fundamental understanding of key terms, concepts, principles and basic theories of translation - demonstrate an understanding of the role of translation as a discipline and profession in the South African and global community

-- apply essential principles, procedures and techniques of translation in producing acceptable translations - solve well-defined known and unknown translation problems in a known context by using appropriate aids for language practice, and assess the success of solutions - collect, analyse and synthesise information on language practice - communicate theoretical and practical considerations with regard to translation problems effectively, coherently and appropriately.
+- demonstrate an understanding of the role of translation as a discipline and profession in the South African and global community - apply essential principles, procedures and techniques of translation in producing acceptable translations - solve well-defined known and unknown translation problems in a known context by using appropriate aids for language practice, and assess the success of solutions - collect, analyse and synthesise information on language practice - communicate theoretical and practical considerations with regard to translation problems effectively, coherently and appropriately.

 - practical translations with annotations

 - class presentations

-- essavs
+- essays

 - shorter written assignments (e.g. summaries, notes, mind maps)

 - tests and an examination